 Identifying areas of high biodiversity is important when prioritizing areas for conservation.
-Such hotspots can be defined by number of species or levels of endemism, but richness alone is considered to have limited value for highlighting conservation priorities.
+Such hotspots can be defined by the number of species or levels of endemism, but richness alone is considered to have limited value for highlighting conservation priorities.

-Compiling occurrence data for more than 40,000 plants species from GBIF and other sources, the authors derive GHI scores for East Africa at varying resolutions, identifying hotspots and gaps at both regional and local levels.
+Compiling occurrence data for more than 40,000 plant species from GBIF and other sources, the authors derive GHI scores for East Africa at varying resolutions, identifying hotspots and data gaps at both regional and local levels.
 To help fill gaps in sampling, the paper suggests Rapid Botanic Surveys, combining strengths of taxonomic and ecological recording, aiming to provide information about all plant species, community types and location of hotspots in a given area.